-On farms, Bord Bia Sustainability & Quality Assurance Schemes have been in place for over 20 years, auditing farmers every 18 months to ensure the production of safe, high-quality food, drink and ingredients.
-These schemes measure across a broad spectrum of criteria including animal health, welfare and traceability, water and feed, pasture management, environmental management, and farm safety.
-All Bord Bia Sustainability & Quality Assurance Schemes are accredited to the European Standard for Product Certification, ISO 17065: 2012.
+Bord Bia Sustainability and Quality Assurance Schemes have been in place for over 20 years on Irish farms.
+Farms are audited every 18 months to ensure the production of safe, high-quality food, drink, and ingredients.
+These schemes measure a broad spectrum of criteria including animal health, welfare and traceability, water and feed, pasture management, environmental management, and farm safety.
+All Bord Bia Sustainability and Quality Assurance Schemes are accredited to the European Standard for Product Certification, ISO 17065: 2012.

 Carbon Footprinting Irish Farms